Chadwell Heath: Toponymy

-The name 'Chadwell' is first recorded in 1254 as Chaudewell and means 'the cold spring'.
-The name was first applied to a settlement on the Barking (later Ilford) side of the ancient boundary between Dagenham and Barking and it was also known as Chadwell Street; 'Street' having the older meaning of a hamlet.
+The name 'Chadwell' was first recorded in 1254 as Chaudewell and means 'the cold spring'.
+The name was first applied to a settlement on the Barking (later Ilford) side of the ancient boundary between Dagenham and Barking and it was also known as Chadwell Street, 'Street' having the older meaning of a hamlet.
 In the 17th century the Blackheath Common in Dagenham parish was renamed Chadwell Heath.
 As the settlements merged the Chadwell Street name was lost in favour of Chadwell Heath.

 Economic development

+The London to Colchester Roman road led to some early development while much of the rest of the area remained rural.

-The railway was constructed through the area from Romford and Ilford and in 1864 Chadwell Heath railway station was opened.
-It was the 'end of the line' for both the London tram system and later the electric trolley bus service from Aldgate.
+The railway was constructed through the area from Romford and Ilford and in 1864 Chadwell Heath Railway Station was opened.
+It was the end of the line for both the London tram system and later the electric trolley bus service from Aldgate.
 The trolley buses turned around at Station Road and Wangey Road.

+Suburban growth commenced in 1900 and proceeded rapidly until World War I, increasing after the war.

 Local government

 Chadwell Heath formed a hamlet in the ancient parish of Dagenham, Essex.
 As Chadwell Heath grew it absorbed the neighbouring hamlet of Chadwell Street in the Chadwell ward of the parish of Barking.
 The Barking section of Chadwell Heath became part of the new parish of Ilford in 1888.
 This became Ilford Urban District in 1894.
 The Dagenham section became part of Romford Rural District in 1894.
 The parish was removed from the rural district and became Dagenham Urban District in 1926.
-During the 1920s and 1930s the local government arrangements of the area came under review and various proposals would have merged the two sections of Chadwell Heath into a single district, however this was not acted upon.
+During the 1920s and 1930s, the local government arrangements of the area came under review and various proposals would have merged the two sections of Chadwell Heath into a single district, however this was not acted upon.

 Ilford was incorporated as a municipal borough in 1926 and Dagenham was incorporated in 1938.
 The arrangements of the area were reviewed again in the 1950s and 1960s.
 The whole area was considered to form part of the Greater London conurbation and in 1957 formed part of the review area of the Royal Commission on Local Government in Greater London.
 Following the review, in 1965 the London Government Act 1963 abolished the municipal boroughs of Dagenham and Ilford, and transferred their former area from Essex to Greater London, to form part of the new London Borough of Barking and the London Borough of Redbridge.

-Urban development

-The London to Colchester Roman Road caused some early 'ribbon' development while much of the rest of the area remained rural.
-Suburban growth commenced in 1900 and proceeded rapidly until World War I; increasing after the war.